The Seaforth Highlanders of Canada

 The Seaforth Highlanders of Canada have served as volunteer soldiers, supporting Canada in civil defense, in every major Canadian Forces mission overseas, including both WWI and WW2.
 When these veterans returned to Vancouver after WWI, they brought with them 18 battle honors in recognition of their strength and courage.
 In WW2, despite suffering the highest officer casualty rate of any Canadian unit at that time, the Seaforths had collected 25 more battle honors, for a grand total of 42.

 Following the WW2, The Seaforths reverted to peace-time Reserve status, but continued training for civil defense tasks.
-The Regiment also provided a rifle company that served with the Highland Brigade as part of Canada's NATO contribution in Germany.
+The Regiment also provided a rifle company that served with the 1st Canadian Highland Battalion as part of Canada's NATO contribution in Germany.
 Over time, tens of thousands of Vancouverites have proudly served as part of Canada’s Seaforth Highlanders, and have continually sought to maintain peace and prosperity.

 Thanks to much of their efforts, the Seaforth Highlanders are responsible for many of the personal freedoms we enjoy today.

 Located at the Seaforth Armory on Burrard Street in Vancouver, the Regiment continues to train as infantry soldiers and contribute reserve soldiers to operations both domestically and overseas on an international scale.
 In the last 15 years, The Seaforths have deployed operations in Egypt, Cyprus, The Golan Heights, Namibia, Croatia, Bosnia-Herzegovina and Afghanistan.